cleavr/cleaverdocs/content/guides/load-balancer.md

 Once MySQL is installed, we'll add a new database, database user, and add our other two server IP addresses into the Host text box.
 This last part is so the database server will whitelist requests from our app servers.

-## Step 3: Set up Load Balancer in Cloudflare
+## Step 3: Set Up Load Balancer In Cloudflare

 <base-info>
 This step assumes that you use Cloudflare to manage your domain as this is required in order to set up a Load Balancer with Cloudflare.